keppel2/pinn-swift/README.md

 # Pinn is a computer language that lets you be correct.

-Pinn is a statically typed, imperative language for computers.
+Pinn is a statically typed, imperative language for computers.       many spaces.

 * Syntax taken mostly from Go.
 * Carefully chosen ideas from Swift.